MQ-Modernization-demo/mq01-src/README.md

 ---

+## Ensure queue manager is deployed using ArgoCD

+TBD...

+---

 ## Interact with Queue manager

 We can connect to the queue manager using the MQ web console.
 The MQ operator